-Until this spring my husband and I had always been active and independent.
+Until last spring my husband and I had always been active and independent.
 We entertained, played cards, went fishing, attended fairs and festivals, RV traveled, grew a garden, maintained our home, and enjoyed a variety of hobbies.

 We envisioned living in a home of our own the rest of our days.

 We never for a minute thought we'd reside in an assisted living community.

 And then during Easter weekend I suffered an attack of benign paroxysmal positional vertigo [BPPV].
 You may have read my story at that time.
 Shortly afterwards, I put Palouse enews on hiatus because of numbness in my hands and nerve pain in my arms.

 To friends and family, during the weeks following my BPPV, I described how doctors twisted neck in the CPR Epley maneuver that was performed in a hospital, and the follow up treatments I had at a rehab center.
 Emails about them flew between us for a couple of months afterwards, often crisscrossing in the Ethernet.

 Doctors didn't tell me about CPR's potential complications which include the possibility of neck/back injury, or I would have refused the treatment.
 Forty years ago my neck was broken when the pickup I was a passenger in was rear ended.

 On the Monday after Easter weekend, 2014, the medical specialist who performed the Epley maneuver on me failed to consider my previous medical history, or perhaps the doctor hadn't read my medical chart and didn't know about the 40-year-old graft in my neck.

 As a result, my life changed overnight.
 I went from being primary driver and helpmate to my husband to being dependent on him for everything.